 Also, on the issue of Mostar, in which the local elections were held in 2008 for the last time, leading political parties failed in finding an agreement between, so that the elections were again not held, and citizens of Mostar were deprived of their constitutional rights.
 Three proposals of the opposition parties were included in the agenda, but none of them was supported.

-Although massive changes to the Election Law, even enactment of a new one, were announced after the 2014 General Elections, it can be concluded that there was neither political will, nor necessary political consensus to do something like that in a transparent, inclusive and comprehensive manner.
-The existing BiH Election Law still does not define deadlines for establishment of the executive or penalty provisions in case the deadline for establishment of legislatures at all levels of authority are not observed.
-Furthermore the Election Law does not recognize the notion institute of early elections that can serve as a mechanism to de-block non-functional government in legally prescribed situation.
+Although massive changes to the Election Law, even enactment of a new one, were announced after the 2014 General Elections, it can be concluded that there was neither the political will nor necessary political consensus to do something like that in a transparent, inclusive and comprehensive manner.
+The existing BiH Election Law still does not define deadlines for establishment of the executive or penalty provisions in case the deadline for the establishment of legislatures at all levels of authority are not observed.
+Furthermore, the Election Law does not recognize the notion institute of early elections that can serve as a mechanism to de-block the non-functional government in a legally prescribed situation.

 During 2017, Coalition ,,Pod lupom'' will advocate for 34 recommendations, of which 10 are a priority:

 1. To set forth that the president of the polling station committee has to be a non-partisan person with experience in election management or with good knowledge of the electoral process, and that he/she is appointed by the local election commission;

 2. To prevent exchange and potential trade of the seats on the polling station committees between the political subjects by publicly announcing names and last names of all members of polling station committees, and noting their political affiliation to the political subject that appointed them.
 It should be done immediately after their appointment to the polling station committee, and again at least five days before the Election Day;